enarve/set/README.md

 ![Screenshot](static/images/screenshot.png?raw=true "Set")

-This web-based implementation of a singleplayer with leaderboard is going to be built in JavaScript and Python with Flask.
+This web-based implementation of a singleplayer with leaderboard is built in JavaScript and Python with Flask.